 If we've underestimated your bill in the past, please let us know.
 We understand this can cause a shock and we can set up a manageable payment plan for you to help you get back on track.

 What if an estimate is wrong?

-We take care to be as accurate as possible, but estimates are never perfect.
-However it will always even out on the next meter read.
-Any incorrect estimate would either be lower than it should be, or higher.
-However, once the next read is done, we immediately adjusted your account with the actual read to ensure that you only pay for the energy you've used.
+We take care to estimate as accurately as possible, but estimates can vary.
+However your bill will always even out when the next actual meter read is done.
+Any incorrect estimate would either be a bit lower or higher that it should be, but once the next actual read is done, we immediately adjusted your account with the actual read to ensure that you only pay for the energy you've used.

-Example; imagine you get billed once every month.
-The last three monthly reads from your meter were 200, 300, 400.
+Example; imagine the last three monthly reads on your meter were 8200, 8300, 8400.
 That means you used 100 units every month for three months.
 Let's imagine you pay $1 per unit.
-You should be billed for $100 a month.
+You should be billed for $100 each month.
 This equals $300 for all three months together.
-However; imagine your second month's read was overestimated incorrectly, and we used a read of 370.
-You would have been billed like this: 100 units in month one, 170 units in month two, but only 30 units in month three.
-This still equals $300 for all three months.
-The result would mean that one bill is higher than it should be, but the next one is lower.
-It will always balance out in the end.
+However; imagine your second month's read was overestimated incorrectly, and we used an estimate read of 8350.
+You would have been billed like this: 100 units in month one, 150 units in month two, but only 50 units in month three.
+This still equals $300 for all three months together.